De Bérangier au lonc cul: Gender Morals in Bérangier

 The husband's initial antagonistic behavior cues the gender moral of the story: constantly demeaning a clever wife can be dangerous.
-In order to find out her husband, the wife disguises herself as a knight who she calls “Berangier au lonc cul” [Bernagier of the long arse].
+To find out her husband, the wife disguises herself as a knight who she calls “Berangier au lonc cul” [Bernagier of the long arse].
 She follows her husband into the forest, and, upon seeing his foolish actions, “the roles are reversed”.
 Whereas the woman previously had “[caught] the brunt of [her husband’s] bragging and insults,” seeing the “absolute farce” of his claims in the forest inspires her to become a “hard, driving force that will not only teach him a lesson but also will annihilate him in position as leader in the household”.
 Upon the encounter with his wife, disguised as a valiant knight, the husband reveals his cowardice and begs for mercy.
-His wife gives him an ultimatum: he can “jostez” [joust] and surely die or “vos me venroiz el cul baisier” [kiss her ass].
-Without realizing the gravity of his decision, he yields the power in his marriage to his wife, reversing his position of power, when he refuses to fight the knight.
-In addition, he displays ignorance when he does not recognize her genitals; he merely thought the knight had “au lonc cul” [a long arse].
-In an exploitation of his ignorant failure to recognize her female genitals, the wife and the audience share pleasure in the fact she has duped her husband and the fact he will never know.
-The story “draw[s] a conventional lesson about proper gender roles in marriage,” which suggests the demeaning of a wife by a husband is not “proper.”
+His wife gives him an ultimatum: “jostez” [you shall joust] and surely die or “vos me venroiz el cul baisier” [you shall come kiss my ass].
+Without realizing the gravity of his decision, he yields the power in his marriage to his wife, reversing his position of power when he refuses to fight the knight.
+In addition, he displays ignorance when he does not recognize her genitals; he merely thought the knight had a “lonc cul” [long arse].
+In an exploitation of his ignorant failure to acknowledge her female genitals, the wife and the audience share pleasure in the fact she has duped her husband and the fact he will never know.
+The story “draw[s] a conventional lesson about proper gender roles in marriage,” which suggests a husband's demeaning of a wife is not “proper.”
 Thus, the reversal of the gender roles in this story creates the gender moral.